Derriford's ICU Secret Garden

 - A chelsea garden

-- Our Vision for the Secret Garden
+- Official opening of the Secret Garden

 - What do people say about our Secret Garden?

-Globally as medical care advances, mortality rates in ICU areas are reducing but this is leaving a growing population with a new burden of chronic ill health with over half of ICU survivors report impairment in two domains of PICS and a third in three.
+Globally as medical care advances, mortality rates in ICU areas are reducing but this is leaving a growing population with a new burden of chronic ill health with over half of ICU survivors reporting impairment in two domains of PICS and a third in three.

-ICU patients benefit from early psychological intervention, and ICU physical rehabilitation, the evidence is clear that early physical intervention in ICU is safe, feasible, improves functional outcomes, decreases ventilator days, reduces delirium and decreases ICU and hospital length of stay.
+ICU patients benefit from early psychological intervention, and ICU physical rehabilitation.
+The evidence is clear that early physical intervention in ICU is safe, feasible, improves functional outcomes, decreases ventilator days, reduces delirium and decreases ICU and hospital length of stay.

 To that end it is imperative that ICU patients are given maximum exposure to rehabilitation during their ICU admission.
 The Secret Garden allows the whole inter-professional team to promote, enhance and facilitate rehabilitation in a non-clinical setting.
 Supporting patients and loved ones to feel normal and to engage with their rehabilitation needs and their future.

-Here's how it would've looked at RHS Chelsea Flower Show
+Here's how it would've looked at RHS Chelsea Flower Show (see above)

-An artist impression of the new development
+An artist impression of the new development (above)

 What do people say about our Secret Garden?